Leigh Ann Fetter: Early life and swimming

-Leigh Ann Fetter was born to Sherl and Rose Fetter in Louisville, Kentucky and grew up in Louisville's East End neighborhood, where she was a member of Lakeside Swim Club.
+Leigh Ann Fetter was born to Sherl and Rose Fetter in Louisville, Kentucky and grew up in Louisville's East End.
 She spent several summers beginning as a child of eight swimming for Louisville's Douglass Hills swim team, where she would later coach.
-She did not begin competitive year-round swimming until her Sophomore year, for Sacred Heart Academy in Louisville, where she attended High School.
+She did not begin competitive year-round swimming until her sophomore year, for Sacred Heart Academy in Louisville, where she attended high school.

-She swam with the Lakeside Seahawks Team as a High School Junior, at Louisville's Lakeside Swim Club, a large club originally founded in 1924 in a rock quarry.
-She began to excel in swimming at Lakeside as a Junior and as a Senior under Head Coach Monty Hopkins, colleges began to take notice when she finished sixth in the Senior National Championships.
+She swam with the Lakeside Seahawks Team as a high school junior, at Lakeside Swim Club, a large club originally founded in 1924 in a rock quarry.
+She began to excel in swimming at Lakeside as a junior and as a senior under Head Coach Monty Hopkins, colleges began to take notice when she finished sixth in the Senior National Championships.
 She won the Kentucky State Swimming Championships in the 50-yard free in both 1986 and 1987, and in the 100-yard free in 1987.
 Her 1987 record Kentucky High School Time in the 50-yard freestyle was 23.96 seconds.

 1988 Seoul Olympics

-She finished fifth in the final of the women's 50-meter freestyle in a time of 25.78 seconds.
+Fetter finished fifth in the final of the women's 50-meter freestyle in a time of 25.78 seconds.
 She came closer to receiving a medal than known in the immediate results, as three competitors to finish above her were later disqualified after testing positive for performance-enhancing drugs.